French Bulldogs are a Special Breed...

 fragrance free) and pat dry with a soft towel...
 Some of then need

-their butts wiped because the tail can get dirty when they poop.
+butts wiped because the tail can get dirty when they poop.
+Brushing

-Brushing the coat a few times a week and a bath 1-2 times a month is good
+the coat a few times a week and a bath about 2 times a month is good enough.

-enough.
 Also clipping of nails is important and keeping their ears clean.
+Vinegar

-Vinegar and Water 50/50 solution is good for ear cleaning, squirt, let
+and Water 50/50 solution is good for ear cleaning, squirt, let them shake,

 Well... some are easier than others.
 It's mostly